-Dubai's sandboxes are backed by the UAE Regulations Lab, or RegLab, designed to pioneer 'regulation innovation' by codeveloping new or existing legislation around emerging technologies.
+Sandbox Dubai Launched as part of the D33 Agenda, the Sandbox Dubai initiative aims to turn Dubai into a world-leading incubator and testing ground for future tech.
+In sandbox environments, new technologies go through live testing phases with oversight from regulators before being granted licences for production and distribution.
+The UAE's ICT Regulatory Sandbox, the first experimental legislative environment for the ICT sector, began operations in August 2024.
+In October, Dubai Future Foundation launched two new sandboxes in the gig economy and proptech.
+Meanwhile, fintech companies can apply for the Dubai Financial Services Authority's Innovation Testing Licence (ITL) and test new products and business models in the ITL sandbox programme.
+RegLab Dubai's sandboxes are backed by the UAE Regulations Lab, or RegLab, designed to pioneer 'regulation innovation' by codeveloping new or existing legislation around emerging technologies.
 Companies can apply for public sector backing for a product or concept, and then work together with regulators on legislative frameworks to help their tech applications succeed.
 RegLab has issued various licences - to test self-driving vehicles, for example; electric cargo aircraft; new innovations in insurtech; and a temporary licence to the United Parcel Service to test electric vertical takeoff and landing aircraft in the UAE.

-Public Private Partnerships

-Dubai's PPP model provides a legal framework for government agencies to enter into partnership contracts with private sector companies as both sides work hand-in-hand to support the tech ecosystem.
-Deel, for example, partnered with the UAE's Office for Al, Digital Economy and Remote Work Applications to offer faster access to foreign workers visas.
+Public Private Partnerships Dubai's PPP model provides a legal framework for government agencies to enter into partnership contracts with private sector companies as both sides work hand-in-hand to support the tech ecosystem.
+Deel, for example, partnered with the UAE's Office for AI, Digital Economy and Remote Work Applications to offer faster access to foreign workers visas.
 In March 2024, Dubai announced a new portfolio of PPP projects worth more than \$10b across key sectors including health, education, finance, and technology.

-Dubai Unified Licence

-The Dubai Unified License is a unique digital passport for all companies operating across the city's free economic zones, where founders can incorporate and run new companies easily and tax efficiently.
+Dubai Unified Licence The Dubai Unified License is a unique digital passport for all companies operating across the city's free economic zones, where founders can incorporate and run new companies easily and tax efficiently.
 Companies can operate out of multiple free zones under the licence, which provides a single source of information for customers, suppliers, and service providers to view the details of any business operating in the city.

-Tax Incentives

-Dubai's business-friendly tax system means companies benefit from tax and custom duty exemptions, VAT refunds, and access to free zones.
+Tax Incentives Dubai's business-friendly tax system means companies benefit from tax and custom duty exemptions, VAT refunds, and access to free zones.
 There is no personal income tax in Dubai; 0% VAT charges on sales outside the Gulf states; and 9% corporate tax on income above \$100k, one of the lowest corporate tax rates in the world.

-Dubai 10X

-Dubai Future Foundation's Dubai 10X promotes large-scale, future-looking projects to improve government services, solve major challenges, and position Dubai 10 years ahead of the rest of the world.
+Dubai 10X Dubai Future Foundation's Dubai 10X promotes large-scale, future-looking projects to improve government services, solve major challenges, and position Dubai 10 years ahead of the rest of the world.
 Dubai 10X powered the creation of Digital DEWA, the digital arm of Dubai Electricity & Water Authority, and Dubai Blink, the world's first B2B smart commerce platform for economic free zones.